yan-kisen/angugrails/README.md

 All text in the application is localized using the angular-translate library with the url loader for translations.

-Nothing in this project is original, but is made up from bits and pieces of blogs and sample projects and StackOverflow questions and answers that I have found online.
 This is the result of my research and development to put together a single page web application using some of the current state of the art web and development technologies as of Spring 2014.
-Hopefully I have packaged these bits and pieces in such a way that it is useful to somebody else.
+Hopefully I have packaged the bits and pieces of ideas and code examples that I've found online into a project that is useful to somebody else.

 As I have time, or if I have time, I will implement the TBD section.
 Any feedback is welcome.